-- Concurrent admission to the Master of Science and to the Speech-Language Pathology Services Credential, which is the case with all M.S. candidates admitted to the graduate program; - Pass the CBEST as part of admission to the SLHS Department; - Background clearance from the Commission on Teacher Credentialing by way of the Certificate of Clearance as part of admission to the SLHS Department - Complete the Master of Science program in Speech, Language and Hearing Sciences.
+- Concurrent admission to the Master of Science and to the Speech-Language Pathology Services Credential, which is the case with all M.S. candidates admitted to the graduate program; - Background clearance from the Commission on Teacher Credentialing by way of the Certificate of Clearance as part of admission to the SLHS Department - Complete the Master of Science program in Speech, Language and Hearing Sciences.